Vueren/RiftGuildDemographicTracker/README.md

 - Verify that the output directory was to `C:\Users\YourUserNameHere\Documents\RIFT\guild.xml`
 - If it wasn't output to this directory, you will need to change the script to match your system's setup.

-2. Run the .bat file with the .ps1 file in the same directory, or run the PowerShell file directly if your system policy supports it.
+2. (Optional) Run the .bat file with the .ps1 file in the same directory.
+Note that this will require changing the PowerShell system policy.
 3. Notepad will open by default with the output.
 This output is stored at `C:\Users\YourUserNameHere\Documents\RIFT\guild.txt`.

 The following output is taken raw from the <A New Journey>@Deepwood guild sometime during the day of 2/19/2022.